MBA and MSADA Alumni

 - Provide a financial contribution to the MBA and MSADA program in support of student professional development, general scholarships and travel funds for MBA and MSADA students.

-Career Gear connects alumni to employers with job, internship and interview postings.
-The Career Gear site posts full time, part time, local & non-local, on campus, seasonal, and temporary positions.
+Handshake connects alumni to employers with job, internship and interview postings.
+The Handshake site posts full time, part time, local and non-local, on campus, seasonal and temporary positions.

 Robert Johnston, Vice President of Ambulatory Services & Clinical Integration at Appalachian Regional Healthcare System, discusses his experiences in the MBA program at Appalachian State University.